-The Chief Officer Team, which is led by the Chief Executive, have also considered the significant governance issues and principles facing the Council.
-These are evidenced in the Annual Governance Statement (Part 2) pages 7-13 of the document.
-Principles assessed as needing further improvement are detailed in the Annual Governance Statement from Page 15.
+The Chief Officer Team, which is led by the Chief Executive, have also considered the governance issues and principles facing the Council.
+These are evidenced in the Annual Governance Statement (Part 2) from page 15 of the document.
+Principles assessed as needing further improvement are detailed in the Annual Governance Statement from Page 17.

 Our Governance & Audit Committee provides assurance to the Council on the effectiveness of its governance arrangements, risk management framework and internal control environment.
 As part of this role the Committee reviews and approves the Annual Governance Statement.
+The Governance and Audit Committee were also asked to consider and comment on the progress made on the last AGS and any further matters to be considered.
+They expressed general satisfaction with the Annual Governance Statement.